 You won’t have to go far when your appetite rolls into town, as the district has local eateries that serve up all kinds of crave-worthy dishes.
 Step inside Golden Light Cantina, the oldest continuously operating cantina on Route 66, and you’ll be greeted with the aromas of mouthwatering burgers and hearty sandwiches.
 For some lighter fare made with the freshest ingredients, find your way to The Eatery on Route 66.
 Take your pick from a menu full of enticing sandwiches and salads and cap your meal with a cookie or macaroon (or both) baked in house.
 If you’re on the hunt for vegan fare, look no farther than 806 Coffee Shop.
 A hip spot to sip on your favorite kind of brew, the café serves a delicious chili with veggie burger crumbles and roasted vegetables, along with other delectable bites.

 As day turns to night, hit the town to enjoy an evening of live music and your favorite kind of drinks.
-If you’re thirsty for craft beer, Leftwoods is where you’ll want to be.
-Pick something from the tap wall of more than 20 brews and find a spot in front of the stage that frequently hosts local performers.
-Even Golden Light Cantina showcases the talents of touring bands on Friday and Saturday nights, so make sure to stop by while you’re exploring historic Route 66.
+Find a spot in front of the stage that frequently hosts local performers at Golden Light Cantina.
+They showcase the talents of touring bands on Friday and Saturday nights, so make sure to stop by while you’re exploring historic Route 66.

 Catch a Show at Starlight Ranch